 This blog is the first in a series introducing Alluxio’s machine learning solution in model training.
-The next blog will compare different solutions and explain how Alluxio differs.
+Blog 2 compares Alluxio with traditional solutions and explain how Alluxio differs.
+Blog 3 demonstrates how to set up and benchmark the end-to-end performance of the training process.
 For more details about the reference architecture and benchmarking results, please refer to the full-length white paper here.

 Background: The Unique Requirements of AI/ML Model Training

 With artificial intelligence (AI) and machine learning (ML) becoming more pervasive and business-critical, organizations are advancing their AI/ML capabilities and broadening the use and scalability of AI/ML applications.
 These AI/ML applications require data platforms to meet the following specific requirements: